Free Snow Removal Software,

 The ones plow operators actually ask before they sign up.

 Is Menutize really free for snow removal contractors?
-What's the catch?

 Can I sell a seasonal contract and collect the deposit before October 1?